Michael Kohlhaas: Influence

-The Pillars of Society (1982) by Leif G. W. Persson begins with an epigraph referring to the agony of Michael Kohlhaas on the wheel.
+The Pillars of Society (1982) by Leif G. W. Persson begins with an epigraph referring to the agony of Hans Kohlhase on the wheel.

 J. M. Coetzee's 1983 novel Life & Times of Michael K is influenced by this novel.

 The opening sentence of the 1985 novel Das Parfum by German writer Patrick Süskind is an homage to the opening sentence of Michael Kohlhaas.

 The theatrical work Kohlhaas (1990) by Italian playwright and actor Marco Baliani is a direct adaptation of Kleist's book.
-In 2017 the italian play has been translated in Spanish by Beatriz Castellary and interpreted by Riccardo Rigamonti.
+In 2017 the Italian play was translated into Spanish by Beatriz Castellary and interpreted by Riccardo Rigamonti.
+Romagnol poet Raffaello Baldini counted the novella among his influences.

-Fredric Jameson references Kleist's Michael Kohlhaas in his 1991 book, Postmodernism, or, the Cultural Logic of Late Capitalism.

 The 1999 film The Jack Bull by John Badham was loosely based on this book which was also a major source of inspiration for Andrey Zvyagintsev's 2014 film Leviathan.

 The 1999 play Közellenség (Public Enemy) by Hungarian writer István Tasnádi tells the story of Kohlhaas from the viewpoint of the two black horses.

 In German-speaking medical circles, the term "Kohlhaas syndrome" has been adopted widely to indicate a personality type exhibiting a compulsive need of being right.

+A 2007 Israeli film Foul Gesture was based on the idea from the novella.